-Since 2005, Jeff has served as Freeholder liaison to the Department of Parks.
+Since 2005, Jeff has served as Commissioner liaison to the Department of Parks.
 In that role, he has worked to expand and enhance the County’s beautiful park system and has led efforts to preserve of over 1,000 acres of open space and farmland.
 Jeff is currently working to improve all parks within the County parks system and to create several new parks in Camden City as a component part of the City’s historic revitalization.
 Jeff is also working with the Open Space Advisory Board to create the Cross County Trail, stretching 32 miles, from Camden to Winslow.

 In addition, Jeff has followed his passion to improve the quality of life for the residents of Camden City.
 He works tirelessly to help revitalize and bring jobs to Camden.
 Most notably, Jeff worked with community groups to close and demolish the Riverfront State Prison which has opened development and recreation opportunities on valuable waterfront property.
 He supported the county’s efforts to improve public safety in Camden as the County worked with the State and City to establish the nationally renowned Metro Police Department.
 In 2015, President Obama traveled to Camden to recognize the Metro’s community policing practice as a national model.

 In the community, Jeff worked with the Humane Society of the United States and other animal advocacy groups to pass Norman’s Law, a countywide ban on the sale dogs bred at the horrific puppy mills.
 That law now serves as the model for similar governmental bans throughout the nation.
 Jeff also serves on the Advisory Board of Jewish Family and Children Services.
 He is a past Board Member of the Jewish Federation of Southern New Jersey.

 Through his years of county service, Jeff’s commitment to bringing people together resulted in the creation of the County Human Relations Commission, the Asian American Advisory Board, the establishment of the County Labor Management Committee, and led to improved services for, and numerous medal ceremonies to honor, County veterans.
 During this time, he also initiated “Tech 2000,” an exciting program that placed a computer in every classroom in the County of Camden by the year 2000.